Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Collections/FastBindingList.md

-### SortDirectionCore

-Gets the direction the list is sorted.

-### SortPropertyCore

-Gets the property descriptor that is used for sorting the list.

-### SupportsSearchingCore

-Gets a value indicating whether the list supports searching.

-### SupportsSortingCore

-Gets a value indicating whether the list supports sorting.

 ## Methods

 ### AddItems(IEnumerable<T> collection)

-Adds the specified items to the collection without causing a change notification for all items.

-    This method will raise a change notification at the end.
+Adds the specified items to the collection without causing a change notification for all items.This method will raise a change notification at the end.

 #### Parameters